ovh/docs/pages/web/web-paas/languages-php/fpm/guide.en-gb.md

 A conservative approach would suggest an average request memory of 16 MB should be sufficient.
 A more aggressive stance would suggest 10 MB.
 The more aggressive approach would potentially allow for more concurrent requests at the risk of some requests needing to use swap memory, thus slowing them down.

-The web agency [Pixelant](https://www.pixelant.net/) has also published a [log analyzer tool for $partner_full](https://github.com/pixelant/platformsh-analytics) that offers a better visualization of access logs to determine how much memory requests are using on average.
+The web agency [Pixelant](https://www.pixelant.net/) has also published a [log analyzer tool for Web PaaS](https://github.com/pixelant/platformsh-analytics) that offers a better visualization of access logs to determine how much memory requests are using on average.
 It also offers additional insights into the operation of your site that can suggest places to further optimize your configuration and provide guidance on when it's time to increase your plan size.
-(Please note that this tool is maintained by a 3rd party, not by $partner_full.)
+(Please note that this tool is maintained by a 3rd party, not by Web PaaS.)

 > [!primary]